lachlanshoesmith/slimcontroller/README.md

 if you'd like, you can make individual set/delete operations require a password. just pass in the `--password <PASSWORD>` flag.

-you should provide an `--admin-password` when running slimcontroller. with this you can access the `/admin` panel. if you don't, it will be the same as the `--password`. if you provide neither, you will not be able to access the `/admin` panel at all.
+you should provide an `--admin-password` when running slimcontroller. with this you can access the `/admin` panel. if you don't provide one, your admin password will be the same as your `--password`. if you provide neither, you will not be able to access the `/admin` panel at all.